SIMITGROUP/CentralizeMariadbManager/README.md

 2. You may required additional network interface with public ip, so that dba can access via internet (example 100.100.100.100)
 3. Join into freeipa
 4. define HBAC rules to allow dba1/2... to access this server
-5. run script as https://gist.github.com/kstan79/028df3e715cac2b4d63e0b003b1233c7 (may need to tweak according php version or etc)
+5. We use PHP+Adminer to manage mysql, however php-mysqli is using mysqlnd which is not support pam_gssapi/pam_unix.
+We need to recompile the php-mysqli extension.
+Run following script https://gist.github.com/kstan79/028df3e715cac2b4d63e0b003b1233c7 (may need to tweak according php version or etc)
 6. Download adminer https://www.adminer.org
 7. ssh dba1 into wds.int.mydomain.com, run `php -S '0.0.0.0:9999' adminer.php`, then using browser to browse http://192.168.0.100:9999
 8. From web interface, put driver: mysql, server: 192.168.0.10, user: dba1, pass: <any u wish>.
 You shall able to access db1 as expected